onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - biography [baɪˈɑːɡrəfi] n. 传记，传记文学；生平
 - The multi-millionaire Ben Way
   - Ben Way is 35 years old and he runs a company called 'Rainmakers.
 Ben's a computer millionaire.
 However, he wasn't always so successful.
 As a child, he was dyslexic so he didn't do well at school.
 He didn't read or write until he was nine and his father gave him a computer.
 He wrote his first software program when he was 11.
-He didn't go to university because at l5 he started his own company.
+He didn't go to university because at 15 he started his own company.
 He first became a millionaire when he was just 17.
 He continued to be very successful until he was 21.
 He won a business award in 2000, but then in 2001 he lost it all.
 One year later he started 'Rainmakers' and now he's a millionaire again.
+  - dyslexic [dɪsˈleksɪk] adj. 诵读困难的; n. 诵读困难者

 ### T6.11 The businessman and the fisherman